Climate Action Field School - Application Details

 Participants will consist of a diverse group of young people poised to become future climate leaders.
 The organizers are committed to creating a diverse and inclusive environment and we welcome applications from all individuals including women, racialized persons, Indigenous people, persons with disabilities and other equity-seeking groups.

 Who are we collaborating and learning with?

 Panelists, site visit leaders, and organizers of the Climate Action Field School are people actively engaged in climate action initiatives – through teaching, research, practice, and activism.

 How long is the Field School?

-The Climate Action Field School starts on Saturday, August 21 and ends on Friday, August 27, 2021 (seven days).
+The Climate Action Field School in Canada was August 21 to August 27, 2021.